-As the cost of living increases, residential tenants are being pushed to contribute more of their income to keep the roof over their heads as UK rental prices hit a 13-year high at almost £1,000.
+As the cost of living increases, residential tenants are being pushed to contribute more of their income to keep the roof over their heads as rental prices in the United Kingdom hit a 13-year high at almost £1,000.

 New research has revealed that rents had increased by 8.3% by the end of 2021 and renters are paying an average of £969 pcm…which according to Zoopla is £62 more than at the start of the pandemic.

 Households are feeling pressure from current economic volatility with the average rent accounting for 37% of total household income for a single earner, up 3% from 34% during most of last year.

 Relatively, this figure is actually more in line with the longer-term average of 36% as growth in rental prices tally that of wage increases.
 Rental increases over the last 5 years were affected by the decline in rental amounts in many places during the pandemic and totalled 12%.

 January saw a huge surge in enquiries per rental listing, up 76% from New Year markets between 2018 and 2021.
 Despite this demand, the supply of rental homes is down 39% than is typical for this time of year.

 The diminishing supply of stock can be put partly down to a continued decrease in Buy-to-Let investment after the government imposed more restrictions on landlords over the last few years, which has put many investors off expanding their portfolios.